Yandex Cloud

 1. Hosts: Select the number of hosts.

-2. Roles: Select the subcluster roles depending on the services to be deployed on the hosts:
+2. Roles: Select the subcluster roles depending on the services to deploy on the hosts:

 • COMPUTENODE: Role for processing data.
 In subclusters with this role, you can deploy YARN NodeManager and Spark libraries.